adkron/dirtyinformation.com/_posts/2014-2-2-smaller-is-better.markdown

   Then my registration cannot be completed
 ```

-Now, I admit that this story could go into different format issues, but
+Now, I admit that this story could deal with an obscene amount of format issues, but
-I would stop here.
-This story is the right focused size.
-I estimate it
-at less than a day.
-There isn't much left open to interpretation.
-There
+I would stop right here.
+I estimate it at less than a day.
+There isn't
-is a little wiggle room on how the registration is not completed, but
+much left open to interpretation.
+There is a little wiggle room on how
-there isn't room to run.
-It would be very difficult for the scope
+the registration is not completed, but there isn't room to run wild.
+It would
-creeper to rear his ugly head.
-Scope creeper says, "I just saw that we
+be very difficult for the scope creeper to rear his ugly head.
+Scope
-need to make sure the user provides a password."
-You can respond with,
+creeper says, "I just saw that we need to make sure the user provides a
-"Yeah, we should make another story and throw it in the queue and get
+password."
+You can respond with, "Yeah, we should make another story
-back to the EMAIL ADDRESS!"
+and throw it in the queue and get back to the EMAIL ADDRESS!"
 Then move on.

 Code reviews are one of my favorite practices.
 I love that someone else
 on the team is going to take a look at the code I wrote with my pair.
 I